jilisamkeloag7-cmd/real-time-temperature-monitoring-system/README.md

 Group leader responsible for system integration, data analysis, and coordination of software–hardware interaction.

 ## Tools & Technologies
-- Temperature sensor
+- LM35 Temperature sensor
-- Microcontroller
+- Arduino Uno Microcontroller
-- Python / MATLAB (for data visualization)
+- MATLAB (for data visualization)
 - Digital electronics principles

 ## Results
-The system successfully displayed real-time temperature changes and plotted accurate Temperature vs Time graphs.
+The system successfully displayed real-time temperature changes and plotted accurate Temperature vs Time graphs with a spit of one second.

 ## Documentation
 See the project presentation for system architecture, diagrams, and experimental results.